Unleashing Creativity: A Q&A with FINE CHAOS Founder, Marc C. Møllerskov

 Q: The collection features artworks portraying wearers in different social classes.
 How did you approach representing these diverse social scenarios?

-I have created an all-around aesthetic for each category, meaning the upper category has artworks indicating their exclusiveness and wealth.
+A: I have created an all-around aesthetic for each category, meaning the upper category has artworks indicating their exclusiveness and wealth.
 The middle class have graphics indicating their strive towards climbing the ladder and doing EVERYTHING to please the power in position (FINE CHAOS).
 The bottom category, ‘The Outlaws’ are the rebellious ones, having characteristics that emphasize their suffering and despair, yet their will to riot against the system in control and its rules.

 Q: How does the collection challenge societal norms and engage with social criticism?